molgenis/molgenis-emx2/docs/molgenis/run_systemd.md

 Molgenis is running port 8080.
 * Open on http://ip.or.host.of.server:8080

-In most cases you can proxy_pass traffic to molgenis-emx2 with an (hard of software) loadbalancer to the molgenis-emx2 (port 8080) endpoind.
+In most cases you can proxy_pass traffic to molgenis-emx2 with a (hard or software) loadbalancer to the molgenis-emx2 (port 8080) endpoind.
 Or you can use nginx to proxypass traffic.

-A example of nginx proxy pass:
+An example of nginx proxy pass:

 ```nginx
 location / {